 This witness must sign and date the informed consent form to attest that the information in the consent form and any other written information was accurately explained to, and apparently understood by, the participant, in the participant's language of fluency, and that informed consent was freely given by the participant.
 The participant's printed name, signature, and signature date lines on the informed consent form should be completed as described and illustrated in Figure 4-1 below.
-Following these procedures fulfills the protocol requirement for obtaining written informed consent from all study participants.
+Following these procedures fulfills the protocol requirement for obtaining written informed consent form all study participants.

-Figure 4-1 Informed Consent Form Signature Lines for Illiterate Participants

-- Unless other conventions that have been endorsed by DAIDS are specified in site SOPs, the study staff member who completes the informed consent process/discussion with the participant should print the participant's name and date of informed consent below the "Participant Name" and "Date" line, respectively, together with a signed and dated note documenting the name of the person who made the entry and the date of the entry. - The participant should add his or her fingerprint or make his or her mark above the "Participant Signature" line. - ➤ The witness will print, sign, and date in the section designated for "Witness"
+Figure 4-1 Informed Consent Form Signature Lines for Illiterate Participants dated note documenting the name of the person who made the entry and the date of t entry.
+The participant should add his or her fingerprint or make his or her mark above the "participant's signature" line.
+The witness will print, sign, and date in the section designated for "Witness" SIGNATURES Participant Name Mary Phiri Participant Signature Date 25 NOV 2009 Participant name and date written by Martha Moore.
+MM 25 NOV 09 Martha Moore MM 25 NOV 2009 Name of Staff Person Conducting Consent Discussion Study Staff Signature Date Debra Ross Office 25 NOV 2009 Witness Name Witness Signature Date

-SIGNATURES

-Participant Name Mary Phiri Participant Signature Date 25 NOV 2009

-Participant name and date written by Martha Moo re.
-MM 25 NOV 09

-Martha Moore MILL 25 NOV 2009

-Name of Staff Person Conducting Consent Discussion Study Staff Signature Date

-Debra Ross O. Dus 25 NOV 2009

-Witness Name Witness Signature Date